frangucc/thenodechronbook/connections.md

 > Origins of the internet and networks.
 Brief history then immediate transition to modern day in Gou Sokyeo's life and knowledge of networks.

+Invention of the IP Address, the internet, TCP/IP/ Protocols, SSH, etc. Only the need to knows that stood up.
+Intro to UNIX and the first OS systems.

 **CHAPTER WORKING NOTES**